martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

 ---

-## 🔍 Alternative: If No Beautician Exists
+## 🔍 Alternative: If No Specialist Exists

 If you don't have any specialists in the database yet, create one first: